Review: Longueville House Restaurant

 This Longueville House Restaurant review is part of a series of posts from my Munster Vales travel guide.

-This Longueville House Restaurant review is the second part two of my blog posts on my stay at Longueville House.
+This Longueville House Restaurant review is the second part of two of my blog posts on my stay at Longueville House.
 You can read about the hotel rooms, grounds and amenities in my Longueville House Cork review.
 This Longueville House Restaurant review will cover the dinner and breakfast that you can enjoy in Longueville House.
 Click here to read my Longueville House Hot Apple Cider recipe.

 Longueville House Restaurant review – dinner